Garden City, New York: Nassau County representation

-The Village of Garden City is located in Nassau County's 8th Legislative district, which as of August 2025 is represented in the Nassau County Legislature by John J. Giuffrè (R–Stewart Manor).
+The Village of Garden City is in Nassau County's 8th Legislative district, which as of August 2025 is represented in the Nassau County Legislature by John J. Giuffrè (R–Stewart Manor).

 New York State representation

 New York State Assembly

-Garden City is located in the New York State Assembly's 19th State Assembly district, which as of August 2025 is represented in the New York State Assembly by Edward P. Ra (R–Garden City South).
+Garden City is in the New York State Assembly's 19th State Assembly district, which as of August 2025 is represented by Edward P. Ra (R–Garden City South).

 New York State Senate

-Garden City is located in the New York State Senate's 6th State Senate district, which as of August 2025 is represented in the New York State Senate by Siela A. Bynoe (D–Westbury).
+Garden City is in the New York State Senate's 6th State Senate district, which as of August 2025 is represented by Siela A. Bynoe (D–Westbury).

 Federal representation

 United States Congress

-The Village of Garden City is located almost entirely within New York's 4th Congressional district, which as of August 2025 is represented in the United States Congress by Laura A. Gillen (D-Baldwin).
-However, the small portion of the village located in the Town of North Hempstead is represented by Thomas R. Suozzi (D–Glen Cove), and is within New York's 3rd Congressional district.
+The Village of Garden City is almost entirely in New York's 4th Congressional district, which as of August 2025 is represented by Laura A. Gillen (D-Baldwin).
+The small portion of the village in the Town of North Hempstead is represented by Thomas R. Suozzi (D–Glen Cove), and is in New York's 3rd Congressional district.